yamaton/vscode-h2o/README.md

 ## Supported Commands

-The extension comes preloaded with 400+ CLI specifications but can also dynamically create specs by scanning man pages or `--help` documents.
+The extension comes preloaded with 400+ CLI specifications but can also dynamically create specs by scanning `--help` output.
 The preloaded specs include common tools like `git`, `npm`, `docker`, `terraform`, and many more.
 See the complete list in [general.txt](https://github.com/yamaton/h2o-curated-data/blob/main/general.txt).
 If you'd like more tools to be added, please [submit a request here](https://github.com/yamaton/h2o-curated-data/issues/1).

 ### 🧬 Extra Command Specs for Bioinformatics